 "Choices" Program- is a one-on-one or small group setting for parents of Deaf children.
 It is designed to expose the parents to: Deaf Culture, Sign Language, Deaf Art, Deaf role models in various professions, and give parents assistance with research materials, for self study, in a variety of related topics.

-Workshops to support Continuing Education-Currently offered on the third Saturday of each month except July, November, and December.
+Workshops to support Continuing Education-Typically offered on the third Saturday of each month except July, November, and December.
 Workshops are geared towards Interpreters, Educators, and DARS/DHH employees.
 Typically awarded .6 CEUs.
-Workshops are relatively inexpensive at $35.00 per attendee for Local Presenters and $65.00 per attendee for Out-of-town Presenters.
+Workshops are relatively inexpensive at $40.00 per attendee for Local Presenters and $50-$75.00 per attendee for Out-of-town Presenters.
 There is a discounted rate for Interpreting students.
 All Workshops are from 10:00am-5:00pm.

 Deaf Studies Reference Pages- There are several pages listed here within the website to assist the Student of Deaf Culture with a starting place for their research.